See Past Budgets:

 The governor's budget is based on a recommendation to fully fund voter-approved Medicaid expansion that would cost the state more than $100 million in return for more than $1.5 billion in additional federal Medicaid reimbursements.

-But the House Budget Committee cut that item out of the budget with the committee chair proposing a budget bill reallocating the state funds for Medicaid expansion to other programs.
+But the legislature cut that item out of the budget with the committee chair proposing a budget bill reallocating the state funds for Medicaid expansion to other programs.

 That is the major reason the Republican legislature approved a General Revenue Budget substantially smaller than the governor's recommendation to include required state matching funds for federal Medicaid expansion funds.